ralixjs/ralix/README.md

 # Ralix

-> Microframework for building Rails front-ends :sparkles:
+> Microframework for building and organizing Rails front-ends :sparkles: